i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 	),
 	...

-Once done, you must update the plugin list through the plugin interface to rebuilt of the jails.
+Once done, you must update the plugin list through the plugin interface to rebuild the jails.

 ### Application section options